JDSeiler/webpage/src/posts/2024-11-01-understanding-react-p1.md

 React worked practically, certainly enough to be productive at work, but I lacked a fundamental understanding of what makes React tick.

-I hope this will be a series of posts where I'll share my "a-ha!" moments.
+I hope this will be a series of posts where I can share my "a-ha!" moments about React.
 Throughout I'll be assuming an intermediate-advanced knowledge of JavaScript and React.

 # Credits